forax/java-guide/guide/chapter14-null_and_optional.md

 System.out.println(name);
 ```

-Don't use Optional for anything else than a return type
+> Don't use Optional for anything else than a return type
+> Never store null in an Optional because it defeats its purpose.